moyamartin/roulette_simulator/README.md

 Roulette++ is a Casino Roulette Simulator written in C++11 which follows the next rules:
 - The roulette has 37 numbers (0 - 36)
 - The player can only make simple bets (red, black, even, odd, high, low)
 - The number 0 is a special number.
-When the roulette outputs this mean that the people who made a simple bet has lost (in this case, everyone).
+When the roulette outputs this number it means that the players who made a simple bet have lost (in this case, everyone).
 - If the player has won a simple bet.
 The dealer pays the double of what the player has bet. i.e. Player A bets 10 units, the dealer pays 20 (bet + earnings).
 Otherwise, the dealer keeps with the bet, in this case, Player A has lost 10 units.

-For this simulation the table limits is of maximum 4000 units and minimum 5 units.
+For this simulation the table's range is between 4000 units and 5 units.
 Every player of the simulation has a list of every bet, and begins with the following sequence:

 1 - 2 - 3 - 4